 Make The Inside Functional

-The first thing I needed to do was cut two pieces of thin foam, the sizes of the inside.
-Using tacky glue, I coated each side of the case with glue and then layed down the foam on each side and let dry.
+I started with the inside.
+After all, I had to make sure that the box could actually function as a fly box.
+The case would need something to keep the flies in place so I decided on foam.
+So, the first thing I did was cut two pieces of thin foam to fit on each side of the open case.
+Using tacky glue, I coated each side of the case with glue and then laid down the foam on the glue and let dry.
 This gave me a soft surface for the flies to lay on and I could also poke the hooks into the foam to hold the flies in place.

 I had a slab of birch that had been in storage for a couple of years and the bark was easy to peel in thin layers.
 Using tacky glue again, I adhered each piece of birch bark to the outside of the case in a layered fashion.
 I then put a coat of decoupage over the birch to seal and protect it.

 I couldn’t get birch around the top and inside lips of the cover so I painted those a satin cream color to blend with the birch.

 After adding the birch bark and stickers, my original fishing paper was pretty much covered up.
 But, that’s the way it goes when you are making things on the…..fly!